Davi-Mota-Nogueira/nextjs-dashboard-learn/README.md

 - When using await function, you make a waterfall requests, a sequential way of fetching, using *Promise.all()* or *Promise.allSettled()* make the requests working paralleled;

 ## Static and Dynamic Rendering
+- Static rendering is used for applications that has static data (no data shared throught users) or no data.
+Because is *static*;
+- Dynamic rendering is great to have a real-time data displayed, have an user-specific content;